cmput301-w25/project-tangclan/README.md

 1. Clone the respective repo (project-tangclan)
 2. Open repo in Android Studio
-3. Run the code and witness the app in the emulator
+3. Run the code and witness the app in the emulator (preferably on the Medium Phone API 35)

 ## Documentation